2phi/weac/README.md

 Copyright 2phi GbR, 2020-2024.

-We currently do not offer an open source license.
+We currently do not offer an open-source license.
 Please contact us for private licensing options.

 <!-- CONTACT -->